AntiPwr/AntiPwr.github.io/root/wiki/Sibannac.md

 4. **Absorption** – Nutrients are transferred through the root system to nourish the entity's growth

 This process typically leaves no remains, with bodies fully absorbed within 24-36 hours.
 Sibannac appears to prioritize consumption of the deceased, only targeting living beings who intrude deeply into its territory or remain there for extended periods.

+## The Usakan Growth and Growthmind

+Sibannac is the central consciousness of the **Usakan Growth**, a government and social structure organized as a **Growthmind**—a plant-based hivemind achieved through the consumption of Sibannac's growth (grass, fruit, leaves, etc.).
+Those who partake in Sibannac's bounty, or who fall under her Avatar's influence, become part of this collective consciousness, contributing to and drawing from the shared knowledge and will of the Growthmind.

+The Usakan Growth governs the region through this network, with Sibannac as its core intelligence.

+## Cilladril: The City of Grass and Waste

+**Cilladril** is a unique city built within a grove of low grass, soil, and the accumulated trash and waste ejected from Hypri and its sister cities.
+The waste system of Hypri shoots refuse into the surrounding grasslands, where it is gradually incorporated into the living structure of Cilladril.
+Here, the boundaries between plant, person, and city blur, as the Growthmind of Sibannac repurposes all matter—organic and inorganic—into her domain.

+## Leiqua: The Phylum of Interest

+**Leiqua** is the phylum (religious and biological) centered on Sibannac's ability to appeal to and manipulate the interests of sentient beings.
+As a Growthmind phylum within the Bluma kingdom, Leiqua describes the process by which Sibannac (and similar entities) use psychological and social engagement to draw individuals into the collective, often through pleasure, curiosity, or obsession.

 ## Cultural Significance